 ‘‘significant owner’’ has the meaning as defined in section 1 of the Financial Sector Regulation Act;

-‘‘state-owned insurer’’ means a state-owned company that conducts insurance business and is—

-established under or whose establishment is authorised under an Act of Parliament; and

-a public entity subject to the Public Finance Management Act, 1999 (Act No.
+‘‘state-owned insurer’’ means a state-owned company that conducts insurance business and isa public entity subject to the Public Finance Management Act, 1999 (Act No.

 1 of 1999);

+“strategy” for purposes of sections 29 and 52 means a recapitalisation strategy referred to in section 39;

 ‘‘third party risks’’ means, in respect of a cell captive insurer, risks other than first party risks;

-‘‘this Act’’ includes any Prudential Standard; and
+‘‘this Act’’ includes any Prudential Standard or Regulation prescribed or made in terms of this Act; and

-‘‘winding-up’’meaning means any process for dissolving an insurer or insurance group that includes the selling of all assets, paying off creditors and policyholders, and distributing any remaining assets.
+“transformation of the insurance sector” means transformation as envisaged by the Financial Sector Code for Broad-Based Black Economic Empowerment issued in terms of section 9(1) of the Broad-Based Black Economic Empowerment Act, 2003 (Act No. 53 of 2003);

+‘‘Tribunal’’ has the meaning as defined in the Financial Sector Regulation Act;

+‘‘winding-up’’ has the meaning as defined in the Financial Sector Regulation Act.(2) In this Act, unless the context indicates otherwise, a word or expression derived from, or that is another grammatical form of, a word or expression defined in this Act has a corresponding meaning.

 General interpretation of Act

 (1) This Act must be interpreted and applied in a manner that—